-In Python when dealing with unicode strings, a comparison of two strings can sometimes result in an unexpected behaviour.
+In Python 2 when dealing with unicode strings, a comparison of two strings can sometimes result in unexpected behaviour.
 Two strings can look the same, but the Python comparison can report otherwise.
 How is this possible?
-How can the german word “Glück” not be the same as “Glück”?
+How could the german word “Glück” not be the same as “Glück”?

-In Unicode there are two ways to encode german Umlaut.
+In Unicode there are two ways to encode the german Umlaut.
 See more: https://en.wikipedia.org/wiki/Unicode_equivalence

 In the case of the word “Glück” the ü-Umlaut can be encoded as

 - As character “u” followed by a non-spacing mark or accent character, which is not a sign on it's own, but rather

 modifies/overlaps the preceding character.
 This will be encoded as the ASCII “u” (

 >>> import unicodedata >>> unicodedata.normalize("NFD", u"ü") u'u\u0308' >>> unicodedata.normalize("NFC", u"u\u0308") u'\xfc'